-Sometimes it is very obvious whether or not a particular asset or debt is community-owned.
+Sometimes it is undeniable whether or not a particular asset or debt is community-owned.
 For instance, your marital home will be pretty clearly Community property given that neither you nor your spouse owned the home before you got married.
 However, you may have investments, real property, or other assets that may be more difficult the classified.
 You see this a lot with bank accounts that were initially community bank accounts but had separate property income deposited in tandem during your marriage.
-In this case, a method called tracing can be implemented to divide out the separate property and Community property portions of that bank account.
+In this case, tracing can be implemented to divide out the separate property and Community property portions of that bank account.

 Can a spouse get money back for Community property invested into a separate property asset?

 Let's suppose that you owned a home before your marriage and at home was utilized throughout your marriage to generate rental income for your family.
-It was an older home that required a fair bit of maintenance and repair during your marriage period the source of the funds that you used to pay for those costs associated with upkeep on the home or from your and your spouse's incomes.
+It was an older home that required a fair bit of maintenance and repair during your marriage period, the source of the funds that you used to pay for those costs associated with upkeep on the home or from your and your spouse's incomes.
 It should be pretty easy to determine that the home in question is your separate property but that the money used to benefit the home is Community property.

 The process of dividing Community property in a Texas divorce

-We also need to consider your ability to earn an income in the future when compared to your spouse.
-If you are a very high earner with a significantly greater education for both of your spouses it is less likely that you will be ordered to receive as much property from the communist state as your spouse would.
+We also need to consider your ability to earn an income in the future compared to your spouse.
+If you are a very high earner with a significantly greater education for both of your spouses, it is less likely that you will be ordered to receive as much property from the communist state as your spouse would.
 The reason for this is that it is seen that you can generate more income and therefore have a better chance at achieving success instability in your post-divorce finances when compared to a less-educated spouse who does not earn as much money and has less aptitude to do so.

 How are retirement benefits divided in a Texas divorce?

 Benefits that you derive as a result of your employment can be divided into a divorce.
-Of course, the portions of any employee benefit or retirement account that is divided must be Community property in nature.
-As opposed to dividing up other types of retirement plans, pensions are relatively difficult to divide and you almost certainly need the help of an attorney and financial professional to help you do so.
+Of course, the portions of any employee benefit or retirement account divided must be Community property in nature.
+As opposed to dividing up other types of retirement plans, pensions are relatively difficult to divide, and you almost certainly need the help of an attorney and financial professional to help you do so.